ukraine

 Violence is a human tendency, but it’s a brutal response

-Violence is a human tendency, but it is a brutal response and must always be condemned.
+Violence is an inherent human tendency, which explains why violent responses have become a daily occurrence in modern society.
+But violence is a brutal response and must always be condemned.
 Because when you react violently, you’ve already lost.
 Even if provoked by someone, it shouldn’t be accepted.

 As a matter of fact, we get accustomed to violence more easily than to respect or kindness.
 It’s time to understand that this attitude is not constructive.